-What Theo James And shailene Woodley Are Doing After ‘Divergent’ Series?
+What Theo James And Shailene Woodley Are Doing After ‘Divergent’ Series?

 Meanwhile, Shailene Woodley became a household name after her portrayal of Beatrice Tris Prior in The Divergent movies series.
 Apart from the acting in the science fiction film, Shailene is famous for playing Hazel Grace Lancaster in the award-winning film, The Fault in Our Stars.

 As many of The Divergent and Shailene’s fan know this for a fact that the fourth film the series, Ascendant, was originally scheduled for a theatrical release in March 2017.
-But the box-office disappointment of the third story in the series, Allegiant, made the producers develop the fourth one as a television show.
+However, the box-office disappointment of the third story in the series, Allegiant, made the producers develop the fourth one as a television show.

 Shailene amazed her fans after she denied playing Tris in the Divergent TV series.
 The 25-year-old American actress has revealed that she is done playing the role of Tris and will not take part in The Divergent TV series.